 The characteristics of primary building materials, including the scale of units that the materials are used and the texture and finish of the material, contribute to the historic character of a building.
-For example, the color and finish of historic stucco is an important feature of Spanish Colonial Revival homes.
+For example, the scale of wood shingle siding is so distinctive from the early Craftsman period, it plays an important role in establishing the scale and character of these historic buildings.
+In a similar way, the color and finish of historic stucco is an important feature of Mission Revival homes.

 Before you replace exterior building materials, make sure that replacement is necessary.
 In many cases, patching in with repair materials is all that is needed.
-For instance, warped wooden clapboards or shingles can be removed, and new materials can be pieced-in.
+For instance, warped wooden clapboards or shingles can be removed, and new materials can be pieced in.
 Sometimes, epoxy or similar filler can be used to repair small areas of damage.
 Replacement of deteriorated building materials requires careful attention to the scale, texture, pattern, and detail of the original material.
 The three-dimensionality of wood moldings and trim, the distinctive texture of weatherboards, and the bonding pattern of masonry walls are all important to duplicate when replacement is necessary.
 When repairing or refreshing stucco finishes, it is important to understand the role the texture of the stucco finish plays in the design of the structure.
 Different architectural styles were characterized by different finishes, and care should be taken to replicate the original finish when stucco work is needed.
+Replacing or concealing exterior wall materials with substitute materials is not appropriate.
+For example, placing synthetic siding or stucco over original materials results in a loss of original fabric, texture, and detail.
+In addition, such surfaces may conceal moisture or termite damage or other causes of structural deterioration from view.